WPNA-FM: Brokered programming

 Throughout the 1980s and until 1998, the station aired brokered ethnic programming, along with a few religious programs.
 On May 11, 1985, the station began airing the heavy metal/hard rock program Real Precious Metal overnights.
 The station continued airing Real Precious Metal until 1993, when the program moved to 107.9 WYSY.

 In 1992, the station was sold to Douglas Broadcasting for $3.7 million.

 Big City Radio ownership

 In 1997, WVVX was sold to Big City Radio for $9.5 million.
-Big City Radio also purchased co-channel WJDK 103.1 in Morris, Illinois (now WCSJ-FM).
-In February 1998, the station's call sign was changed to WXXY, and the two stations adopted a rhythmic oldies format known as "Chicago's Heart and Soul."
+Big City Radio also purchased another station on 103.1, WJDK in Morris, Illinois (now WCSJ-FM).
+In February 1998, the station's call sign was changed to WXXY, and the two stations adopted a rhythmic oldies format known as "Chicago's Heart and Soul".